 Transfer hatched larvae to 10x10x2 cm petri dishes filled with ca. 90 ml deionized H20.

 Maintain ca. 30 larvae per dish.
-Transfer larvae to clean dishes every Monday, Wednesday, Friday (M-W-F)24.
+Transfer larvae to clean dishes every 48 – 72 hours, for example every Monday, Wednesday, and Friday (M-W-F)24.

 Feed ca. 1 ml food slurry consisting of ground dog food and brine shrimp in deionized water every M-W-F as previously described24.

-Set up three to four adult cages for each photoperiod treatment, where each cage will comprise a biological replicate.
-From 9.5 L buckets, cut out two 10- by 14 cm windows, cover one with mesh, and glue the cuff of an orthopedic stocking around the perimeter of the other window to allow access to the mosquitoes within the cage through the stocking.
+Set up three to four adult cages for each photoperiod treatment, where each cage comprises a biological replicate.

+1.4.1) From opposite sides of 9.5 L buckets, cut out one 10- by-14 cm hole, and another hole with 15 cm diameter.
+Cover the first with mesh.
+Cut approximately one foot length of an orthopedic stocking, and glue one end around the inside of the other hole.

-Cut the foot end of the stocking off and knot shut – open only when access to the interior of the cage is needed.
+1.4.2) Cut the foot end of the stocking off and knot shut – open only when access to the interior of the cage is needed.
 For the cage lid, cut out all of the interior, leaving only the rim, and replace the interior plastic with mesh24.
 Note the photoperiod, replicate number, cage start date, and other information relevant to the experiment with permanent marker on the side of the cage.